If you’re thinking over air conditioner installation in Savage, you should also be investigating your new air conditioner’s SEER rating.

 However, there are lots of differing options on the market for air conditioners.
 And a higher SEER number typically is accompanied by a bigger price.
 So, how can you determine which one is right for your house?

 At Gopher Heating and Air Conditioning, we offer a free, no-pressure home comfort analysis.
 You can schedule one by contacting us at 952-373-0377.
 Our knowledgeable air conditioner installers will partner with you to help you pick the right air conditioner for your needs.
 Plus, they’ll also provide you with a free, no-obligation estimate.

 In the meantime, let’s go over SEER ratings and how they can influence your home’s comfort.
 And your electric expenses.

-Does SEER Rating Really Matter?
+What Does the SEER Rating Really Matter?

-Is the Higher the SEER the Better?
+Is a Higher SEER Rating Always Better?

 An air conditioner with a better SEER rating will be more efficient at using electricity for cooling.
 The highest efficiency ones, which can go as high as 26 SEER, carry ENERGY STAR® designation.
 This endorsement shows the air conditioner has achieved EPA rules for energy savings and environmental conservation.